Google unveils Android Performance Tuner, Android GPU Inspector, and Cloud Firestore for game developers

 - Google Play Asset Delivery: A new set of delivery features for games services that give you free, dynamic delivery of the right game assets to the right devices at the right time.
 The new way to dynamically deliver games should help players get into sessions more quickly while assets load.
 Meanwhile, you cut the costs of hosting and delivering game resources.

 - Android vitals native crash symbolication: Debug your native crashes with support for native symbols in Play Console.
-Upload your native debug symbols to get the benefits in Android Vitals.
+Upload your native debug symbols to get the benefits in Android vitals.

 - Android vitals performance insights with Android Performance Tuner: Optimize your frame rate and fidelity across many devices at scale with new performance insights in Android vitals.
 You will need to integrate the new Android Performance Tuner into your game.

 If you build with Unity, you’ll want to know about the Play Billing Library 2 for Unity developers.
-You can now access all of these features, such as allowing users to pay with cash and surfacing IAPs outside of the game.
+You can now access all of its features, such as allowing users to pay with cash and surfacing IAPs outside of the game.

 Cloud Firestore and Google Analytics reports

 Lastly, Google’s Firebase has introduced Cloud Firestore for game developers in open alpha.
 Cloud Firestore is the company’s next-generation, scalable NoSQL database in the cloud.
 (Google says its Realtime Database is not going away.)
-It offers multi-region reliability (for five 9s of uptime), atomic transactions, robust offline support, and real-time listeners.
+It offers multi-region reliability (for five nines [99.999%] of uptime), atomic transactions, robust offline support, and real-time listeners.
 Alpha versions of the SDKs are now available for C++ and Unity developers.

 It’s an open alpha, meaning anyone can try it, but it’s still rough around the edges.
 The Unity version of the SDK, for example, is missing some of the more advanced querying features.
 Also, the API can still change in the coming months, so don’t make any production bets (method names aren’t final).